Madeleine Korbel Albright

 Prior to her appointment, Secretary Albright served as the United States Permanent Representative to the United Nations (presenting her credentials at the UN on February 6, 1993) and as a member of President Clinton’s Cabinet and National Security Council.

 Secretary Albright formerly was the President of the Center for National Policy.
 The Center is a non-profit research organization formed in 1981 by representatives from government, industry, labor and education.
 Its mandate is to promote the study and discussion of domestic and international issues.
+She currently serves as the Chair of Albright Stonebridge Group, a global strategy firm.

 As a Research Professor of International Affairs and Director of Women in Foreign Service Program at Georgetown University’s School of Foreign Service, she taught undergraduate and graduate courses in international affairs, U.S. foreign policy, Russian foreign policy, and Central and Eastern European politics, and was responsible for developing and implementing programs designed to enhance women’s professional opportunities in international affairs.